ReconnectedCC/docs/docs/faq/activetime.md

 You can view your active time with the `/activetime` command.
 This will show you your total active time tracked.

-There is also the `/activetimetop` command which shows a leaderboard of the players with the most time played on the server.
+There is also the `/activetime leaderboard` command which shows a leaderboard of the players with the most time played on the server.